 ASC 820 establishes a hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable input be used when available.
 Observable inputs are inputs that the market participants would use in pricing the asset developed based on market data obtained from sources independent of the Community.
-Unobservable inputs are inputs that reflect the Community's assumptions about the assumptions market participants would use in pricipants would use in pricipants would use in pricipants would use in pricipants developed based on the best information available under the circumstances.
+Unobservable inputs are inputs that reflect the Community's assumptions about the assumptions that market participants would use in pricing the asset developed based on the best information available under the circumstances.